daattali/daattali.github.io/_drafts/ggExtra.md

 ```
 ![ggplot2 marginal plots basic idea problems]({{ site.url }}/img/blog/ggExtra/ggmarginal-idea-problems.png)

 Accounting for these issues is a little trickier and requires a bit of "dirty" code.
 To address these problems, I used `ggplot_build()`, which is a handy function that can be used to retrieve information from a plot.
-Using `ggplot_builld` it's possible to look at the internals of a plot object and identify the axis range, the text size, etc. It's importante to note that since these parameters are not provided via a direct function call, it's not considered 100% safe to use them because there is no guarantee that the plot internals will always look the same way.
-I won't post the code here because it's long but you can view the source code of my solution [on GitHub](https://github.com/daattali/ggExtra/blob/master/R/ggMarginal.R).
+Using `ggplot_build`, it's possible to look at the internals of a plot object and identify the axis range, the text size, etc. *It's importante to note that since these parameters are not provided via a direct function call, it's not considered 100% safe to use them because there is no guarantee that the plot internals will always look the same way.* I won't post the code here because it's long but you can view the source code of my solution [on GitHub](https://github.com/daattali/ggExtra/blob/master/R/ggMarginal.R).

-Lastly, a function that adds marginal plots to a ggplot2 scatterplot could benefit from a more more features to make it more complete:
+Lastly, a function that adds marginal plots to a ggplot2 scatterplot could benefit from a few more features to make it more complete:

 - Support drawing a marginal plot only along the x or y axis, not necessarily both.
 - Support making the marginal plot either a density plot or a histogram.